 - Armed robbery with a deadly weapon can result in a life sentence in prison.

 - Armed robbery with a non-deadly weapon can result in up to 30 years in prison.

 - Unarmed robbery can result in up to 15 years in prison.

 Robbery and burglary charges are also subject to escalating convictions for repeat offenses.
 Depending on previous charges, defendants may face 10 years imprisonment or 20 years to life as a habitual violent offender, habitual felony offender, violent career criminal or parole release offender.

 Veteran and Skilled Florida Robbery Attorneys

 You have a very narrow window of time between when you are arrested and when the Florida State Attorney’s office makes a decision to file a criminal charge against you for robbery.
 Additionally, you can be guaranteed that prosecutors will push for maximum sentencing if you are convicted.
-As such, it is crucial that you consult a Florida criminal defense lawyer, such as the robbery defense lawyersat Leader & Leader, as soon as possible in order to help ensure that this does not occur.
+As such, it is crucial that you consult a Florida criminal defense lawyer, such as the robbery defense lawyersat Leader, Leader & Zucker, PLLC, as soon as possible in order to help ensure that this does not occur.